oauth2-proxy/oauth2-proxy/docs/2_auth.md

 The GitHub auth provider supports two additional ways to restrict authentication to either organization and optional team level access, or to collaborators of a repository.
 Restricting by these options is normally accompanied with `--email-domain=*`

-NOTE: When `--github-user` is set, the specified users are allowed logins even if they do not belong to the specified org and team or collaborators.
+NOTE: When `--github-users` is set, the specified users are allowed logins even if they do not belong to the specified org and team or collaborators.

 To restrict by organization only, include the following flag: